scop/bash-completion/README.md

   The completion files of the name `<cmd>.bash` or `<cmd>`, where `<cmd>` is the name of the target command, are searched in the subdirectory `completions` in the above bash-completion directories in order.
 The file that is found first is used.
-When no completion file is found in this step, the completion files of the name `_<cmd>` is next searched in the `completions` subdirectories in order.
-When no completion file has not yet been found in any `completions` directories, the completion files in the subdirectory `completions-core` and `completions-fallback` at the location of the main `bash_completion` file are searched in order.
+If no completion file has been found in any `completions` directories, the completion files in the subdirectory `completions-core` and `completions-fallback` at the location of the main `bash_completion` file are searched in order.